Logan9282/Melodii-RiiArranged/README.md

 TLDR: This repo serves to archive the old patches we made for the mod before 2024.
-The mod is still in a semi-active development as of 2024.
+The mod was released in April 2024.

 Wii Music Melodii Was A Mod for the 2008 Wii Game, Wii Music Started in Early 2021 by CheckerTheJester, RainbowKappa, Benjamin Halko, and Gavin Krolczyk